-\Non-science electives may include 9 hours of computer science (in addition to CSCI 121) and courses from areas other than natural science and mathematics.
+Non-science electives may include 9 hours of courses from areas other than natural science and mathematics.
 Foreign languages are non-science electives that also meet the SUNY-Buffalo Foreign Languages and Cross-Cultural Areas general education requirement.

 Students who select the B.S. degree in Chemistry with A.C.S.
 Certification, usually take CHEM 331 although this requirement may be waived if an appropriate course is taken at engineering school.